AleksCallebat/gcp-terraform/Modules/readme.md

 SA Deployer creates 2 SA : the Workspace Creator Service Account, and the GCP Infra Provisionner Service Account.
 It then grants them the required GCP & Databricks rights

 ## Step 2 : vpc-cmek-provisioning
-SA Infra Povisionner creates the required networking, CMEK Services, as well as the required alteration to the GKE SA
+SA Infra Povisionner creates the required networking, CMEK Services, PSC Endpoints, as well as the required alteration to the GKE SA

 ## Step 3 : workspace-provisioning
 SA Workspace Creator deploys the Databricks networking elements, Workspace and Unity Catalog